Deep Learning for Optimization of Trajectories for Quadrotors: Deep Time-optimal Trajectory Learning

 We consider two main loss functions, one loss term $\ell_F $ for min objective and a stopping token loss $\ell_T$ for a flexible number of segments.
 The loss function is evaluated by the objective of the original nonlinear programming

-where $\bm{\mathrm{1}}$ is an all-ones vector to minimize the total time term.
+where $\bm{\mathrm{1}}$ is an vector of ones to minimize the total time term.
 We need to propagate the gradient toward the previous layer.
 Based on Eq. (\ref{eq:jaco_time}), we can further utilize chain rules to get all gradients to time allocation, as:

-The QP implicit layer is based on the assumption that the problem is feasible and the solver can get a solution within the allowed time.
-However, there are no guarantees to generating problems that are always feasible because of some invalid time allocations.
-In differentiable optimization layers with learning hard constraints, usually, the relaxed problems are studied to ensure feasibility, which will leave the gap to the original problem.
+The QP implicit layer assumes the feasibility of the problem and the satisfaction of the KKT condition.
+However, there are no guarantees to formulate problems that are always feasible primarily because of invalid time allocations.
+Additionally, in certain scenarios, the QP solver cannot find an optimal solution within the allowed time constraints.
+In differentiable optimization layers with learning hard constraints, usually, the relaxed problems are studied to ensure feasibility, which will leave the gap to the original problem \cite{10.5555/3305381.3305396}.
 For the conditions of solver failures, we instead use a different loss term to penalize the deviation to the reference feasible time allocation,

 where $w_F$ is the weight for the MSE loss.

 When generating the overlapping flight corridors, the number of segments usually depends on the initial seed path for polytopes and goal position, which we expect to represent the problem efficiently.
 To maintain such an efficient representation, a flexible segment length rather than a redundant corridor sequence would be much better for formulating the optimization.
 Thus, we design the stopping token loss for \textit{AllocNet} that considers the timeliness of terminating the sequence.